Nutrition through the life-course

 School age (5-10~12 years)

 Nutrition education should be built into school curricula to enhance students’ knowledge of nutrition, healthy diet and physical activity.
 Pre-schools and schools offer many opportunities to promote healthy dietary and physical activity patterns for children and are also a potential access point for engaging parents and community members in preventing child malnutrition in all its forms (i.e. undernutrition, micronutrient deficiencies, and obesity and nutrition-related noncommunicable disease).
-Encouraging children to tend a vegetable garden at school is a useful way to provide nutrition education to children
+Encouraging children to tend a vegetable garden at school is a useful way to provide nutrition education to children.
+Schools should be free from all forms of marketing of foods high in saturated fats, trans-fatty acids, free sugars or salt.

 Adolescence (10-12-18 years)